samfeldstein/notebook/content/notes/my-interests.md

 ## Most Exciting

+**Psychology, esp. behavioral.**

+**Behavioral economics.**

 **Nonfiction writing.** Thinking clearly is satisfying.
 Also gives you can excuse to be interested in whatever you want.
 I don't think I'm smart to enough to do great work in any given field, but maybe I'm smart enough to write about the great work other people are doing.

-**Behavioral economics.**

-**Fiction**.
-Even after all this time, the idea of writing great dialogue gives me butterflies.
-And fiction gives you an excuse to be interested in whatever you want.
-In that sense, maybe fiction could be the black hole at the center of my galaxy.